kubernetes/kubernetes/docs/proposals/deploy.md

 `kubectl rollout` supports both Deployment and DaemonSet.
 It has the following subcommands:
 - `kubectl rollout undo` works like rollback; it allows the users to rollback to a previous version of deployment.
 - `kubectl rollout pause` allows the users to pause a deployment.
+See [pause deployments](#pause-deployments).
 - `kubectl rollout resume` allows the users to resume a paused deployment.
 - `kubectl rollout status` shows the status of a deployment.
 - `kubectl rollout history` shows meaningful version information of all previous deployments.
+See [development version](#deployment-version).
+- `kubectl rollout retry` retries a failed deployment.
+See [perm-failed deployments](#perm-failed-deployments).

 ### `kubectl set`